New York police arrest man in attack on Asian woman in hate crime case | Law-Order

 New York City police said on Wednesday they arrested a convicted murderer on charges of attacking a 65-year-old Asian woman on a street, an assault captured on a video that went viral amid a rise in anti-Asian hate crimes in the United States.
 Brandon Elliot, 38, was identified as the man seen in the video kicking the woman to the ground and then kicking her several more times on Monday near Times Square in midtown Manhattan, the New York Police Department said in a statement.

 Elliot, who was on lifetime parole after serving a prison term for murdering his mother, faces several assault and hate-crime charges, police said.
 The NYPD said its Hate Crimes Force had been looking for the assailant since Monday afternoon.
 Police have said the assailant was heard making anti-Asian statements during the assault.
-Police have said the woman who was attacked sustained a serious physical injury but did not offer further details in its statements.
+The New York Times identified the victim of the attack as Vilma Kari, an immigrant from the Philippines, citing a law enforcement source.
+Police did not immediately confirm her identity.
+According to the Times, Kari suffered a fractured pelvis.

 In Monday's attack in New York, a security video showed witnesses inside the lobby of a building apparently watching the assault but making no effort to help the woman.
 One man shut the front door while the attacker walked away.
 The Brodsky Organization, which owns and operates the building, said it has suspended two employees while it and an employees' union investigate their response to the attack.